easydataservices/db2-datetime/README.md

 ### Function NEXT_LEAP_DATE

-This function returns the earliest date on or after the specified date (P_AT_DATE) that is 29th February.
+This function returns the first date on or after the specified date (P_AT_DATE) that is 29th February.

 Examples:
 ```
--- Return the earliest date on or after 2024-01-01 that is a leap date.
+-- Return the first date on or after 2024-01-01 that is a leap date.
 VALUES datetime.next_leap_date('2024-01-01');

 29-02-2024

--- Return the earliest date on or after 2096-03-01 that is a leap date.
+-- Return the first date on or after 2096-03-01 that is a leap date.
 VALUES datetime.next_leap_date('2096-03-01');

 29-02-2104